-Connecticut College's Title IX Policy reflects compliance with various federal and state laws, including Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
+Connecticut College's Title IX Policy reflects compliance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Connecticut state law and other federal laws.

 The College's Honor Code and Principles of Community emphasize that members of our community act with equity and respect for the dignity of all human beings.
 Sexual misconduct, intimate partner violence, and other forms of discrimination based on sex or gender (including gender identity, expression, or characteristics) are forms of unwelcome conduct that create an intimidating and offensive work, residential, study or social environment and therefore violate this policy.